QOLSKYBLOC/MushroomEternal/README.md

 And then drag Mushroom Eternal into your mods folder

 # Info
-6.commands: /ahf to open the menu /bind ahf ( keybind to open menu )
+6. commands: /ahf to open the menu /bind ahf ( keybind to open menu )

 Once in the menu, enter the minimum profit, budget, and minimum profit percentage.
 Once you're done, click okay.
 After this you should see a ton of ah snipes come up in chat.